geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 across the grid.
 If we slide the top-left corner all around the grid so it visits each dot then we can check the whole grid for every line arrangement.

-I like to think of this as building a "jig" and scanning a across a ouijie board.
+I like to think of this as building a "jig" and scanning a across a Ouija board.
 The jig is like a wood-working jig.
 Wood workers create jigs to hold things in place while they build.
 Our jig is a conceptual jig.
 It holds in place the locations of things we're looking for.
 We can move it across our